 - Spring is a bad time for New Jersey roads — As our previous comment indicates, there are potholes aplenty in New Jersey roads, especially in early spring before the road crews get out to repair the winter damage.
 This is all the more reason to take things slow and avoid riding at night or at high speeds until you have surveyed the route.

 Bikers in New Jersey also sustain serious injuries in crashes caused by negligent drivers.
-If you have been injured due to someone’s unsafe or illegal maneuver, the experienced personal injury attorneys at Brach Eichler LLC are prepared to help.
+If you have been injured due to someone’s unsafe or illegal maneuver, the experienced personal injury attorneys at Brach Eichler Injury Lawyers are prepared to help.
 Call us at 973-364-8300 or contact our office online.